Police: Delivery Driver Runs Over Groceries Of Elderly Couple Who Had Pro-Police Sign In Their Yard

-MINNEAPOLIS (WCCO) — An Instacart delivery driver allegedly ran over an elderly couple’s groceries due to the couple’s pro-police sign in their yard, according to police.
+MINNEAPOLIS (WCCO) — An Instacart delivery driver allegedly ran over an elderly couple’s groceries due to a pro-police sign in their yard, according to police.

 Blaine police say they responded on Dec.
-6 to a call from the couple who reported that they had placed a grocery order from a local Cub Foods and requested delivery via the Instacart delivery service.READ MORE: Kim Potter Trial, Dec.
-13 Live Updates: Defense Repeatedly Objects To State's Questioning Over Video Evidence
+6 to a call from the couple who reported that they had placed a grocery order from a local Cub Foods and requested delivery via the Instacart delivery service.READ MORE: Twin Cities Suburbs Collaborating To Combat ‘Disturbing’ Rise In Crime

 The couple said once they received notification that the driver was outside the house, they decided to meet the driver there due to the amount of snow in their driveway.